|The Houston Riots and

 The finger-pointing for blame began immediately in the aftermath of the Houston mutiny and riot and the focus was

-overwhelmingly on the black soldiers of the 24th, the logical suspects, given the event's racial overtones as well as the reality of
+overwhelmingly on the black soldiers of the 24th, the logical suspects, given the event's racial overtones as well as the reality of their

-vengeful group of blacks.
+group of blacks.

 The U.S. Army, the Houston Chamber of Commerce, Houston's white citizens, and especially the Houston Police Department